-To face the low pace of this approach in signatures generation and to speed up this task, automatic signature generation systems have been proposed in the past and recent years.
-Systems like Honeycomb [4], Autograph [8], and EarlyBird [22] monitor network traffic to identify new Internet worms and produce signatures for them.
-All these systems perform a so-called content-based analysis, i.e., they produce signatures by extracting common recurrent and invariant byte patterns across different suspicious flows.
-The main weakness of these generation systems is that they require that at least a single pattern of a significant length has to belong to different network streams.
-Unfortunately, polymorphic Internet worms [18, 17], probably the next generation of worms, are able to change their binary representation during the spreading process.
-By using polymorphism techniques1, like self-encryption or semantic-preserving techniques [3, 7, 15], these worms are able to modify their payload and so the bytes sequence sent on the network, thus evading systems using single substring signatures.
+To face low pace of this approach in signatures generation and to speed up this task, some automatic signatures generation systems have been developed.
+Systems like Honeycomb [4], Autograph [8] and EarlyBird [23] monitor network traffic to identify new Internet worms and produce signatures for them.
+All these systems perform so called content-based analysis, i.e. they produce signatures extracting common recurrent byte patterns across different suspicious flows.

+The main weakness of these generation systems is the fact that they require that a single string of a significant length has to belong to different network streams.
+Unfortunately, polymorphic Internet worms [19,18], probably the next generation of worms, are able to change their binary representation during the spreading process.
+Using polymorphism techniques1, like self-encryption or semantics-preserving code mechanisms [3,7,16], these worms are able to modify their payload and so the bytes sequence sent on the network, evading systems using single substring signatures.

-To face polymorphism, recent models, like Polygraph [11] and its improvement Hamsa [25], use novel techniques to identify different variations of the same polymorphic worm.
-Although these systems, in normal conditions, can identify different instances of a polymorphic worm in an efficient and effective ways, new studies demonstrate the presence of some vulnerabilities exploitable by a set of old and new attacks.
-These attacks allow instances of polymorphic worms to evade detection and containment systems by misleading the signature generation process by injecting crafted packets into normal traffic [19, 1, 12].
-To give a concrete example of these weaknesses, we designed a new attack which could be employed by an attacker to evade Hamsa [25], the state-ofthe-art model.
-In particular, this paper makes the following contributions:
+To face polymorphism, recent models, like Polygraph [11] and its improvement Hamsa [28], use novel techniques to identify different variations of the same polymorphic worm.
+Although these systems, in normal conditions, can identify different instances of a polymorphic worm in efficient and effective ways, new studies demonstrate the presence of some vulnerabilities exploitable by a set of old and new attacks.
+These attacks allow instances evading detection and containment systems by misleading signatures generation process using crafted packets injection into normal traffic [20, 1, 12].
+To give a concrete example of these weaknesses, we designed a new attack which could be employed by an attacker to evade the state-of-the-art model Hamsa [28].